OMSCS-Cowboy-Coders/space-rescue/CowboyCoders_SpaceRescue_readme.txt

 - Added picking up and putting down objects to the scene and integrated that with storing the objects in the final battery storage
 - Added camera for the player using Cinemachine
 - Created three obstacles (volcano, crater, ice crater) for the player to play through to get the parts
-   - Includes making sure player dies or loses health depending on various conditions
+   - Includes making sure player dies or loses health depending on various conditions like falling of the volcano or stepping on lava
    - Added a PhysicsMaterial to the ice so that the player slides on the ice for the ice crater
 - Created several compound colliders for various structures as part of the obstacles
 - Added prefab for getting the spaceship part